 Because each murder case is so different, it can be hard to know just what consequences one will face in a particular case.
 Therefore, it is beneficial to obtain legal counsel that is knowledgeable in state homicide laws and penalties.
 By contacting an attorney in the field of criminal defense, the defendant will be best prepared to face determined prosecutors in court and throughout the trial.

 Considered by many to be the most heinous of criminal offenses, felony murder is severely punished by state law.
 Prosecutors unflinchingly seek the maximum penalties allowed by law in such cases, and therefore hiring skilled representation is necessary for the best possible defense.

 The most serious felony homicide offense is that which is defined as capital murder.
-A conviction for capital murder is a Class 1 felony and carries with it the punishment of a fine of up to $100,000 and either life in prison or the death penalty.
+A conviction for capital murder, as a Prince William homicide attorney can explain, is a Class 1 felony and carries with it the punishment of a fine of up to $100,000 and either life in prison or the death penalty.
 If the convicted is a minor under the age of 18 or is proven to suffer from mental retardation, the death penalty is not applicable, and the convicted will face life imprisonment.
 Defined under Section 18.2-31 of the criminal code, this “willful, deliberate, and premeditated killing” may include:

 - Murder during a robbery or attempted robbery

 - Murder during a rape, attempted rape, forcible sodomy, etc.

 - Murder during a hostage situation or kidnapping for ransom

 - Murder during an act of terrorism

 - Murder during an act of organized crime